Uber & Lyft Accident Attorney in Tampa, FL

 In urban environments, particularly, confusing or unsafe pickup and drop-off locations can lead to hurried maneuvers and sudden stops, which may precipitate an accident.

-Are ridesharing drivers required to have insurance?
+Are Uber & Lyft drivers required to have insurance in Florida?

 Rideshare insurance requirements vary by state.
 In Florida, rideshare drivers must carry at least: